open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Thus, the API SHOULD provide a way to set/register and access a global default `MeterProvider`.

-Notwithstanding any global `MeterProvider`, some applications may want to or have to use multiple `MeterProvider` instances, e.g. to have different configuration for each, or because its easier with dependency injection frameworks.
-Thus, implementations of `MeterProvider` SHOULD allow creating an arbitrary number of `MeterProvider` instances.

 ### MeterProvider operations

 The `MeterProvider` MUST provide the following functions: